meadowdata/meadowrun/examples/meadowgrid.md

 ## Key concepts

-There are two kinds of meadowgrid servers, the [coordinator](/src/meadowgrid/coordinator.py) and the [job workers](/src/meadowgrid/job_worker.py).
-These servers can be launched by running `meadowgrid_coordinator` or `meadowgrid_job_worker`, respectively, on the command line after the meadowdata package has been installed.
+There are two kinds of meadowgrid servers, the [coordinator](/src/meadowgrid/coordinator.py) and the [agents](/src/meadowgrid/agent.py).
+These servers can be launched by running `meadowgrid_coordinator` or `meadowgrid_agent`, respectively, on the command line after the meadowdata package has been installed.

-The job workers can run "simple jobs" which run a single function like `MeadowGridFunction.from_name("my_module", "my_function")` or a command line like `MeadowGridCommand(["jupyter", "nbconvert", "my_notebook.ipynb", "--to", "html"])`.
+The agents can run "simple jobs" which run a single function like `MeadowGridFunction.from_name("my_module", "my_function")` or a command line like `MeadowGridCommand(["jupyter", "nbconvert", "my_notebook.ipynb", "--to", "html"])`.
 Simple jobs are usually scheduled by a job scheduler like meadowflow.
-Job workers can also run "grid jobs" where a single function is run over many inputs (aka tasks) in parallel, like `grid_map(my_function, [task1, task2, ...], ...)`.
+Agents can also run "grid jobs" where a single function is run over many inputs (aka tasks) in parallel, like `grid_map(my_function, [task1, task2, ...], ...)`.
 Grid jobs are usually started by a simple job, or from an engineer/researcher's development environment.
-The compute environment should have one or more machines running a single job worker each.
-The job workers will run one or more jobs on their machines depending on the resources available.
+The compute environment should have one or more machines running a single agent each.
+The agents will run one or more jobs on their machines depending on the resources available.

-The coordinator (usually there will be just one) accepts jobs from clients and then assigns jobs/tasks to job workers.
-Clients and job workers never communicate directly.
+The coordinator (usually there will be just one) accepts jobs from clients and then assigns jobs/tasks to agents.
+Clients and agents never communicate directly.

 > Implementation detail: The coordinator has two sets of APIs.
 Clients use `add_job` and `get_simple_job_states`/`get_grid_task_states` to request that jobs get run and check on their status.
-Job workers use `get_next_job`, `update_job_states`, etc. to get jobs to run and report the results.
+Agents use `get_next_job`, `update_job_states`, etc. to get jobs to run and report the results.

 ## Quickstart: How to run on AWS